-Of course, as I write horror, my witches are evil.
-Powerful and best avoided.
-But back in the 16th century, witch-hunts were in full swing, thanks in no small part to the activities and beliefs of the then King, James VI of Scotland, who later became James I of England in 1603.
+Featured in my new fiction collection, The Crow Witch and Other Conjurings, The Malan Witch concerns a haunting by two of the most evil witches you could ever wish to encounter.
+They were burned at the stake for heresy during a time when witch-hunts were in full swing, thanks in no small part to the activities and beliefs of the then King, James VI of Scotland, who later became James I of England in 1603.
 His book, Daemonologie, gave carte blanche to self-styled witch-finders everywhere, but it was Scotland that took witch-hunting to a new level, giving it the dubious distinction of having executed more witches than any other country in Europe.

 Thousands of people – mostly women – were accused, tried and convicted of witchcraft in Scotland.
 Many then faced the horror of being burned alive at the stake.
 Some were granted the mercy of strangling, before their lifeless bodies were set to the flame.

+One infamous case occurred in a remote location.
 Situated off the north coast of Scotland, across the wild and unpredictable Pentland Firth, lie the green and peaceful islands of Orkney.
-The countryside is idyllic, the pace of life tranquil.
+The countryside is an artist’s dream, the pace of life tranquil.
 Yet appearances can be deceptive.
-It may be like that now, but Orkney has known a turbulent history.
+It may be idyllic now, but Orkney has known a turbulent history.
 In the late 16th century, they were ruled over by the notoriously ruthless and cruel Orkney Earl – Patrick Stewart.
 Hated and feared by most of the populace, it was hardly surprising that someone should attempt to kill him.

 The plot to poison the Earl was allegedly instigated, by his brother, John, Master of Orkney.
 But it was his servant – Thomas Paplay – who was arrested and imprisoned.
 The torture he endured in the attempt to extract a confession out of him was barbaric in the extreme.
-For 11 days and nights, he was kept in “the caschilaws” – and iron structure that was gradually heated until it burned the skin.
+For 11 days and nights, he was kept in “the caschilaws” – an iron structure that was gradually heated until it burned the skin.
 Then the torturers stripped him naked and flayed his skin with ropes.
 Hardly surprising that he ‘confessed’.
-He also named Alison Balfour as an accomplice – a “known notorious witch”.
+In doing so, he named a woman called Alison Balfour as an accomplice – a “known notorious witch”.

 The man to wring a confession out of Alison was chosen - Earl Patrick Stewart’s close friend, the parson of Orphir – Henry Colville.